egrefen/alfred-workflows/README.md

 Installation
 ============

-To install a workflow, simply double-click the `{workflow-name}.alfredworkflow` file to automagically import it into Alfred.
+To install one of the workflows in the `./workflows` folder, simply double-click the `{workflow-name}.alfredworkflow` file to automagically import it into Alfred.

 Available Workflows
 ===================